jtescher/jtescher.github.io/_drafts/creating-a-metrics-dashboard-with-ember-and-rails-part-two.md

 Formatting Values With Helpers
 ------------------------------

+The image above looks pretty good but we seem to have lost our currency formatting.
 There are a few good libraries for formatting currencies in JavaScript and Ember makes it simple to access these libraries in your handlebars templates.
 Let's add the [accounting.js](http://josscrowcroft.github.io/accounting.js/) library to format our revenue numbers.

 First install the library to `vendor/assets/javascripts`: